 Expressive Arts

 Expressive Arts forms a big part of school life.
-This has been acknowledged in our renewal of the Artsmark Gold in 2012.
+This has been acknowledged in our renewal of the Artsmark Gold Award in 2012 and currently.
 Our teachers ensure that there are always plenty of opportunities for our children.